Chinese shamanism

 Chinese shamanism, alternatively called Wuism (巫教 (wū jiào, wu religion, shamanism, witchcraft); alternatively 巫觋宗教 wū xí zōngjiào), refers to the shamanic religious tradition of China.
 Its features are especially connected to the ancient Neolithic cultures such as the Hongshan culture.
 Chinese shamanic traditions are intrinsic to Chinese folk religion.

-Various ritual traditions are rooted in original Chinese shamanism: contemporary Chinese ritual masters are sometimes identified as wu by outsiders, though most orders don't self-identify as such.
+Various ritual traditions are rooted in original Chinese shamanism: contemporary Chinese ritual masters are sometimes identified as wu by outsiders, though most orders do not self-identify as such.
 Also Taoism has some of its origins from Chinese shamanism: it developed around the pursuit of long life (shou 壽/寿), or the status of a xian (仙, "mountain man", "holy man").